 |Professor Yuli Tamir|

 Director Since 2015

 Prof. Yuli Tamir has served since 2010 as the President of Shenkar College, a public college in Ramat-Gan, Israel.
 Before that, from 2006 until 2009, she served as Israel’s Minister of Education.
 Prof. Tamir also served as the Minister of Immigration from 1999 until 2001.
 She was a deputy speaker of the Knesset and a member of the Finance Committee, the Education Committee and the Security and Foreign Affairs Committee.
-Prof. Tamir is a founding member of the Israeli peace movement "Peace Now".
+Prof. Tamir is a founding member of the Israeli peace movement “Peace Now”.
 She served as the chair of the Association of Civil Rights in Israel and was a member of the political committee of the Women’s Lobby.
-She was a professor at Tel-Aviv University and a scholar-in-residence at Princeton University, Harvard University, the University of Pennsylvania, the European University in Florence, the Central European University in Budapest and the Blavatnik School of Government in Oxford.
+She was a professor at Tel-Aviv University and a scholar-in-residence at Princeton University, Harvard University, The University of Pennsylvania, the European University in Florence, the Central European University in Budapest and the Blavatnik School of Government in Oxford.
 Prof. Tamir is the recipient of numerous academic awards.
-Prof. Tamir holds a bachelor of science degree in biology and a masters degree in political science from the Hebrew University and a PhD in political philosophy from Oxford University.
+Prof. Tamir holds a bachelors of science degree in biology and a master degree in political science from the Hebrew University and a PhD in political philosophy from Oxford University.
 Prof. Tamir serves as a member of the Audit Committee and the Financial Statements Review Committee of the Board.